villano-lab/nrCascadeSim/paper/paper.md

     An overlaid histogram showing an example use case in which points are generated and then multiple yield models and resolutions are applied.
     In this example, the x-axis represents the energy "yielded" by the cascade; this is effectively a way of noting what the detector reads out as opposed to what the pure kinetic energy of the cascade is.
-    The Lindhard yield\cite{Lind} is output by nrCascadeSim as Ei; the Sorenson yield\cite{Sor} is applied to the values from delE.
+    The Lindhard yield\cite{lindhard} is output by nrCascadeSim as Ei; the Sorenson yield\cite{sorensen} is applied to the values from delE.
     Resolutions are applied by adding random values generated from a Gaussian distribution of fixed width to the energy yield.
     The "Small Res (1/5)" histograms have Gaussians with 1/5 of the width of their counterparts.
     The y-axis represents the normalized frequency of energy yields.